Report Structures that Speed Up Your Clock-out – Decision Edition: Practical Proposals with a 200% Approval Rate (Lessons 4–6)

 ■ Instructor Introduction

-A career spanning 26 years in business and an author's background of planning and publishing four full-length novels
+A career spanning 26 years in business and a background as an author who has planned and published four full-length novels

 Why your reports fail to get a decision